orggue/adidas-zaragoza/container-essentials/docker/02_docker-basics.md

 Now we will see how to:
 * Put a container in the background.
 * Attach to a background container to bring it to the foreground.
-* Restart a stopped container
+* Restart a stopped container.

 ----